Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 - Intake of these preparations presents a number of clinical benefits to teenagers such as better digestion.
 Induction of satiety and the supply of dietary fibre.

-- The use of commercial foodstuff not under the category is however, vital to be avoided because of their overdependence with vinegar and use of other preservatives.
+- The use of commercial foodstuff not under the category is however, it is to be avoided because of their overdependence with vinegar and use of other preservatives.

-- As substitutes to this industry product, retailers and home cooks will be encouraged to focus on fermented products containing what is labelled as live cultures, or to make their own salt-brine pickles.
+- As substitutes to this industry product, retailers and home cooks will be encouraged to focus on fermented products containing label as live cultures, or to make their own salt-brine pickles.

 5. Sourdough Bread